Film Spoilers and

 When she began pulling away from Paul, she became pregnant with his child during one rare act of sexual contact (through a drop of his seminal fluid without ejaculation).
 After nine months of drifting further apart from Paul, she left his apartment to deliver her baby, accompanied by Robert.
 Paul was left passed out from booze in his apartment's bed, with the gas stove turned on - so that he would die in the subsequent explosion.

 The film ended abruptly with Marie pleased with Paul's death, the scene of his funeral, and her voice-over:

 Rosemary Was Impregnated By Satan, Due to Her Husband's Deal with Devil Worshippers (Their Neighbors); Maternally-Overcome, She Rocked the Devil Child

 In this film's shocking twist ending, Rosemary Woodhouse (Mia Farrow) snuck into the neighboring Castevet's apartment through the closet passageway - with a kitchen knife upraised in her hand.
 There she found a coven of Satanists including her husband Guy (John Cassavetes), surrounding a black-draped baby cradle to pay their respects.

-Rosemary realized that she had been impregnated by the Devil and the baby was the offspring of Satan and Rose-Mary (a variant on the name Mary in the Biblical story).
+Rosemary realized that she had been impregnated by the Devil (not her husband Guy) and the baby was the offspring of Satan and Rose-Mary (a variant on the name Mary in the Biblical story).

 There Were Three Endings To the Story - Which One Was Real?